Dateline – August 3, 2007 – Carrollton, Texas

-I visited the crayfish colony one evening after a summer rain storm had passed through.
+I visited the crayfish colony one evening after a summer rainstorm had passed through.
 The temperature was relatively low, and the humidity was high.
 It was my hope that these conditions would encourage the crayfish to come out of their dens.
-I found this crayfish walking through the grass near his burrow, and managed to collect it easily.
+I found this crayfish walking through the grass near its burrow and managed to collect it easily.
 My plan was to use this live specimen to help with the identification process.

 There are over 350 species of crayfish in North America, and at least 36 of them live in Texas.
 In general, crayfish species are under-studied, and poorly documented.
 Figuring out which species I had was going to be a challenge.